-The fundamental principle of the law for investment partnership agreements
+The fundamental principle of the law for investment partnership agreements is to provide opportunities for the members of the partnership to establish rules suitable for them.

 Other advantages of the contract model include the division of responsibilities between its partners and additional guarantees relating to the consistency of its structure and the composition of its managing partners.
 Contributions of partners are additionally protected.
 Another benefit is the fairly long period that the partnership can operate for (up to 15 years).
 It should be noted that this form of conducting business is available for investment activity only.